 Visiting Puerto Varas Chile Lakes,Volcanos and More– some of the best volcano, lakes and hiking you will find in Northern Patagonia on the Chilean side)

 Chiloe– Chile’s largest island, on the northern edges of Patagonia.

 Entering Torres Del Paine National Park via Rio Serrano (includes all options for getting to Torres Del Paine- this one was a highlight of our Patagonian adventure.)

 Torres Del Paine National Park: Hiking the “W” (one of the best hikes in Patagonia and the premier Torres Del Paine hike)

 Visiting Perito Moreno Glacier– main tourist attraction in Patagonia on the Argentina side.
 One of the world’s largest glaciers.
 You can get very close to the glacier, including a glacier hike.)

 El Chalten and Mount Fitz Roy: Argentina’s Hiking Capital (A whole town devoted to hiking!
 Day and overnight options for some of the best hiking in Patagonia on the Argentina side)

 Ushuaia to Punta Arenas via Cruceros Australis (A small ship adventure cruise we highly recommend.
 The Patagonia itinerary crosses from the Chilean to the Argentina side (or vice-versa) via Cape Horn.
 The cruise provides access to some of the most remote country in Patagonia, and honesty it is just spectacular- a true Patagonian adventure you will never forget!)

-Food in Patagonia
+Visiting Patagonia: All about the Food in Patagonia

 There are some fantastic local products worth trying.
 Meat, particularly beef and lamb are a large part of the diet in Patagonia and it is plentiful.
 All of their meat is grass fed being reared on large estancias.
 Seafood also is quite common as many of the towns in the region are near the sea.